breadboard-ai/breadboard/seeds/graph-playground/README.md

 ```

-- To visualize graphs, there's is a `scripts/mermaidize.js` script that converts a graph file into a [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagram, embedded into a Markdown file.
-For convenience, use `npm run merm` to run it.
-The script will generate files in the [`docs/graphs`](docs/graphs/) dir, one for each file in the `graphs` dir.

-For a more detailed explanation of how graphs work, see [README.md](../graph-runner/README.md) in the `graph-runner` package.
+For a more detailed explanation of how graph traversal machine works, see [README.md](../graph-runner/README.md) in the `graph-runner` package.

+For documentation on the Breadboard library, see [README.md](../breadboard/README.md) in the `seeds/breadboard` package.

+For documentation on the LLM Starter Kit, see [README.md](../llm-starter/README.md) in the `seeds/llm-starter` package.